 We move east to Iranistan, a once-mighty civilization shrunk by time and the rise of new powers.
-Past that decaying empire lies Afghulistan, where wild hillmen rove unchallenged for a hundred leagues or more before they come against the forces of Vendhya, who have seen more empires fall than younger peoples know exist.
+Past that decaying empire lies Afghulistan, where wild hillmen rove unchallenged for a hundred leagues or more before they come against the forces of Vendhya, whose dark-skinned people live in so strict a caste system that even the lowliest pauper of the West has better odds of changing station.

 Then there are horse lords, called Hyrkanians by most.
 Yet the truth is they comprise at least a half-dozen major groups who, should they have intent, could unite under single banner and break Turan like a wave against the rocks.
-Finally, we move as far east as we may and find Khitai, a land of vast history and impossible stakes.
+Finally, we move as far east as we may and find Khitai, a land of tradition, decorum, and utter mystery.
 This kingdom, if indeed it can be called such, is so large that it stretches from the frozen climes in which a Vanir might feel welcome to jungles so deep and thick that even the bravest warrior of Punt would give pause.